davep/braindrop/README.md

 > [!NOTE]
 > This is still pre-release.
 Right now the client works read-only; Raindrop
-> created and editing is being added at the moment.
+> creation and editing is being added at the moment.
 The repository is
 > available so anyone can have a play with the client UI.

 ![Braindrop](.images/braindrop.png)